Whiskey24/whiskey24.github.io/arkse.md

    1. All the `.arktribe` files
    1. All the `.arkprofile` files
    1. The complete `ServerPaintingsCache` folder
-1. Mount the PVC of the Ark pod using the TrueCharts [TrueTool](https://github.com/truecharts/truetool) (must run as root with environment, i.e. `su -`!)
-1. Copy over all the files into the same location in the new server / Ark pod
+1. Stop the pod/app and copy over the files in its Saved folder

 ## Editing config files
-Two options:
+Three options:
+- stop the pod and edit in Windows via Samba or directly from the commandline (the Config folder is inside the Saved folder, which is outside the PVC)
 - edit the files via the code editor via the browser and stop/start the Ark container after editing (or figure out how to restart the Ark server in the container)
 - mount the PVC of the Ark pod with the TrueTool (will automatically stop the pod) and edit via SSH